-8. Maintaining and filing of profit and loss account, balance sheet, and annual return every financial year together with an auditor’s report before the due date with the Registrar of Companies is a very vital requirement of the company act which a company has to endeavour.
+8. Maintaining and filing of profit and loss account, balance sheet, and annual return every financial year together with an auditor’s report before the due date with the Registrar of Companies is a very vital requirement of the company act which a company has to endeavor.

 9. Every company is required to maintain certain Statutory Registers under Section 85, Section 88 etc of the Companies Act, 2013 and required to keep and maintain at its registered office in the prescribed form.
-In case of any failure in maintaining the statutory register the company as well as directors may be fined and prosecuted.
+In case of any failure in maintaining the statutory register, the company, as well as directors, may be fined and prosecuted.

-10. The company is also required to conduct minimum 4 board meetings during the calendar year at stipulated intervals and also ensure that all the minutes of the board meeting are safely retained till the company exists.
+10. The company is also required to conduct minimum 4 board meetings during the calendar year at stipulated intervals and also ensure that all the minutes of the board meeting are safely retained until the company exists.